OpalAayan/bluej-tokyo-night-theme/README.md

 - Open an **Issue** for bugs or ideas.
 - Submit a **Pull Request** for improvements (CSS tweaks, terminal colors, docs, etc.).

-If you know good hooks for terminal colors or caret rendering in BlueJ, I’d love your help!
+If you know good hooks for terminal colors or How may I change that Cursor Color inside the editor in BlueJ, I’d love your help!

 ---

 ## ❤️ Acknowledgements

-- Thanks to **Gemini** for help with CSS troubleshooting and development.
+- Thanks to Vickwes as His configs helped me when needed do check his repo out - https://github.com/Vickwes/BlueJ-Dark-Mode
-- Inspired by the **Tokyo Night** and **Catppuccin** palettes.
+- Inspired by the **Tokyo Night** , **Catppuccin** and **Ocean Space** palettes.

 ---